 We are White Collar Criminal Defense Lawyers with offices in Wilmington and Dover, Delaware.
-Our lawyers defend people and companies charged with all manner of white collar crimes in New Castle County, Kent County, and Sussex County, Delaware.
+Our lawyers defend people and companies charged with all manner of white-collar crimes in New Castle County, Kent County, and Sussex County, Delaware.

-White collar crimes are financial crimes, typically committed by businessmen and business women or government officials.
+White-collar crimes are financial crimes, typically committed by businessmen and businesswomen or government officials.
 These types of criminal offenses may include some of the following: Embezzlement, Identity Theft, Healthcare Fraud, Fraudulent Investments, Money Laundering, Trademark Counterfeiting, Forgery, Bribery, and other criminal offenses.
-Sometimes white collar crimes are referred to as “racketeering”.
-This page will review some common examples of Delaware white collar crimes.
+Sometimes white-collar crimes are referred to as “racketeering”.
+This page will review some common examples of Delaware white-collar crimes.

-If you have been arrested and charged with a form of white collar crime in Delaware, or if the police or prosecutors have contacted you about a possible interview or arrest in Delaware, please contact us for a free consultation with a criminal defense attorney.
+If you have been arrested and charged with a form of white-collar crime in Delaware, or if the police or prosecutors have contacted you about a possible interview or arrest in Delaware, please contact us for a free consultation with a criminal defense attorney.
 Please also know that if law enforcement reaches you before you reach out to us, you should make no statements other than to ask for an attorney before any questioning takes place, and to invoke your right to remain silent.
-In other words, you should speak to us before you speak to police or prosecutors.
+In other words, you should speak to us before you speak to the police or prosecutors.

 Embezzlement – Embezzlement is theft or misappropriation of funds over which you have been entrusted, or which belong to your employer.
 Embezzlement is basically theft while you are serving in a trusted capacity.
 If arrested for embezzlement in Delaware, you are unlikely to be charged with a crime called embezzlement.
 Rather, you will likely be charged with Theft, Wire Fraud, Tax Fraud for not reporting the transfer of wealth to yourself, or other crimes.